Search String

 Best Atari 8 Bit Game

-For the purposes of my computer game commentary I refer to the Atari 8 bit 400 and 800 as Western computer game machines.
-The Atari 400 and 800 microcomputers are also referred to as the Atari 8 Bit Family or the Atari 8-bits; I myself prefer to refer to them as the Atari 8-bits.
+The Atari 400, 600, 800, 1200 and XE are also referred to as the Atari 8 Bit Family or the Atari 8-bits; I myself prefer to refer to them as the Atari 8-bits.

-The Atari 8-bits are powered by 8-bit MOS Tech 6502s clocked at 1.77-1.79 MHz.
-Masterminded by Jay Miner, the Atari 8-bits employ custom chips known as ANTIC, C/GTIA and POKEY.
-CTIA and ANTIC are the successors to Jay Miner's TIA of the Atari VCS of 1977 (the Atari 2600).
-Jay Miner is also The Father of the Commodore Amiga: the origin of the Amiga's custom chipset lies in the Atari 8-bits, not the Commodore 64.
+Masterminded by Jay Miner the Atari 8-bits employ custom chips known as ANTIC, C/GTIA and POKEY.
+C/GTIA and ANTIC are the successors to Jay Miner's TIA of the Atari VCS of 1977 (the Atari 2600 video game console) and precursors to Amiga Denise and Agnus, respectively.

-This makes Jay Miner one of the greatest LSI and VLSI architects in home-computer history; even Chuck Peddle acknowledged Jay Miner's 8-bit custom chipset -- and Chuck Peddle engineered the PET and was involved in the design of the 6502, 6800 and the VIC, all of which were incalculably influential.
+This makes Jay Miner one of the greatest LSI and VLSI architects in home computer history; even Chuck Peddle acknowledged Jay Miner's 8-bit custom chipset -- and Chuck Peddle engineered the PET and was involved in the design of the 6502, 6800 and the VIC, all of which were incalculably influential.

 The Atari 8-bits are legendary microcomputers.
 The Atari 8-bits were the first to feature hardware-accelerated line-draws, flood-fills, scrolling and sprites.
 Even the sound chip was rock-solid.
 There were graphics-coding routines executable by Atari 8-bits that NO other micros could execute until the advent of the Amiga, six years later.
 The Atari 8-bits were basically 8-bit Amigas.
+Several of the best American coders got their start on the Atari 8-bits, subsequently building super-franchises on the PC that are still going strong in 2025.

-By the mid-80s Atari 8-bit audio-visuals were (in most cases) eclipsed by the Commodore 64's SID and VIC-II, but for several years the Atari 8-bits were numero uno; certainly, they were the only micros that could evoke "arcade-quality" in their games-catalogue.
+By the mid-80s Atari 8-bit audiovisuals were (in most cases) eclipsed by the Commodore 64's SID and VIC-II, but for several years the Atari 8-bits were numero uno; certainly, they were the only micros that could evoke "arcade-quality" in their games-catalogue.
 But the Atari 8-bits were not just for arcade games, they innovated as well.

 In my estimation the best Atari 8-bit game is First Star's Boulder Dash of 1984, which also came out first on the Atari 8-bits.
 To this day, this is THE greatest version of Boulder Dash; it is better than ALL subsequent ports and versions.
 This is GREATNESS IN GAMEPLAY, right here.
 And Boulder Dash is also a technical marvel.